Travelers on the Montour Trail can take advantage of campsites at three areas:

 - At Gill Hall Road (in Pleasant Hills)

 Each campsite has its GPS coordinates listed below.
-Consult the Montour Trail map to determine nearby towns and geographical features, such as fishing creeks.
+Consult the Montour Trail map to determine nearby towns and geographical features, such as fishing creeks and tunnels.

 Reservations are not necessary, and there is no charge for using the sites.
 However, campsites are available on a first-come, first-served basis.